 Why Doesn’t My Air Conditioner Blow Cold Air?

-Summer can be brutally hot in central New Jersey, and there’s nothing more frustrating than turning on your AC to find it won’t blow cold air to give your family relief.
+Summer can be brutally hot in New Jersey, and there’s nothing more frustrating than turning on your AC to find it won’t blow cold air to give your family relief.

 Is your air conditioner functioning properly?
 Is it blowing warm air?
 Learn some of the causes and potential solutions here!